Private, In-Home Tutoring in Amherst, New Hampshire

 Amherst, New Hampshire Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Amherst students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Amherst, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Amherst School District adheres to the Common Core Curriculum as well as the New Hampshire State curriculum.
 They also are in the process of adapting a science program called Next Generation Science Standards, which are currently undergoing revision.
 Central to the curriculum is students’ use of and opportunity to learn about technology in order to prepare them for their future learning and professional pursuits.

 We currently cover the following Amherst-area school district: Amherst School District.